 Malaysian charged with murder of British students

-A Malaysian fish monger today was charged with murder over the fatally stabbing of two British medical students, a crime that carries the death penalty, local media and police said.
+A Malaysian fishmonger on Tuesday was charged with murder over the fatal stabbing of two British medical students, a crime that carries the death penalty, local media and police said.

-Kuala Lumpur: A Malaysian fish monger today was charged with murder over the fatally stabbing of two British medical students, a crime that carries the death penalty, local media and police said.
+Kuala Lumpur: A Malaysian fishmonger on Tuesday was charged with murder over the fatal stabbing of two British medical students, a crime that carries the death penalty, local media and police said.